Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/upgrade.md

 We recommend running one major version (2.x or 3.x) of a runtime instance per runtime group, unless you are in the middle of version upgrades to the data plane.
 Mixing versions may cause [compatibility issues](/konnect/runtime-manager/troubleshoot/#version-compatibility).

 {:.important}
-> **Important:** Upgrading a runtime instance version isn't supported for runtime instances created in cloud providers, such as AWS, Azure, and Google Cloud.
+> **Important:** Upgrading a runtime instance version isn't supported for runtime instances created in cloud providers, such as AWS and Azure.

 ## Prerequisites